How to make a website for business

 - Assistance from a web developer could be expensive.

-A few of the page builders that work with WordPress include:
+A few of the Visual Editors that integrate with WordPress include:

 - Divi by Elegant Themes (Lifetime payment option)